abenkoula71/indian-food-react/README.md

 You will also see any lint errors in te cons
-Launches the test runner in the intractive watch mod See the section about [running tests](https://facebook.git It correctly bundles React in produconmode and optimizee buld frthe best perforance The build is minified and the filenames inclue
+Launches the test runner in the intractive watch mod See the section about [running tests](https://facebook.git It correctly bundles React in produconmode and optimizee bld frthe best perforance The build is minified and the filenames inclue
 Your app is read to behu.o/eate-rct-ap/doc/deplyment) for more iformatio **Note: ths is  -wayoperation.
 Once yoconfiguriochoces, you can `ejec` at any time.
 This command will remove the single build dependency from your projec